 Ashokastami Festival is one such event that is celebrated with great enthusiasm and fervour.
 This auspicious Hindu festival falls on the 8th day (Ashtami) of Shukla Paksha (moon in waxing phase) in the Chaitra month.
 As per the Gregorian calendar, this date falls either in March or April, during the Chaitra Navratri Festival.
 Ashokastami, also known as Ashok Ashtami, is dedicated to Goddess Parvati and Lord Shiva.

-Ashokastami Festival is celebrated as a car festival in eastern regions of the country and also in Orissa.
-It is also celebrated in a grand manner in Bhubaneswar’s Lingaraj temple.
-Ashokastami Festival also holds a huge significance in the country’s southern regions.
-This festival also marks the victory of good over evil.
+The festival is celebrated as a car festival in eastern regions of the country and also in Orissa, in a grand manner in Bhubaneswar’s Lingaraj Temple.
+Ashokastami Festival also holds a huge significance in the country’s southern regions, marking the victory of good over evil.

-It is believed that it was during the time of Ashoka Ashtami when Lord Rama performed Ashoka Ashtami rituals before beginning his attack on Ravana and emerged victorious.
+It is believed that it was during the time of Ashoka Ashtami when Lord Rama performed the rituals before attacking Ravana, emerging victorious eventually.
 This is the main significance of the Ashokastami Festival.

-Worship of Shakti.
-Goddess Shakti is the main deity of Ashokastami Festival.
-This day is devoted to worship of the divine goddess.
-Many devotees seek Her blessing to lead a prosperous and happy life.
+1. Worship of Shakti.
+Goddess Shakti is the main deity of Ashokastami Festival and this day is devoted to the worship of the divine goddess.
+Many devotees seek her blessings to lead a prosperous and happy life.

 3. Religious fairs.
 A number of fairs are held on the event.
 The Ashokastami Festival is organised at Unakoti Tirtha of Kailashahar, Tripura.
 People also offer special pujas to engraved gods images on rocks.
 People not only from Orrisa but also from neighbourhood states attend the Ashoka Ashtami Fair.

 The best place to observe Ashokastami Festival is Unakoti in Tripura.
 It is a serene district in the state.
 The district is located at a distance of 2,303, 3,373, 3,149, 1,427 km from Delhi, Bengaluru, Mumbai, and Kolkata respectively.
 Here are the three modes of transport via which you can reach the festival location.